← All posts

 Who they're built for

 Roon is built for the multi-room audio architect.
 The person with a dedicated listening room, endpoints in the kitchen and the bedroom, a NUC running Roon Core in a closet, and a deep appreciation for classical metadata.
-Roon's strength is turning your home into a connected audio system where every room has access to the same library with audiophile-grade playback.
+Roon's strength is turning your home into a connected audio system where every room has access to the same library with lossless, bit-perfect playback.

 Showboard is built for the concert-goer.
 The person who was at Phish at The Gorge on 2019-07-12 and wants to hear that “Tweezer” again.
 The person with 4TB of FLACs organized by date and venue, a nugs.net subscription, and a browser tab permanently open to Archive.org.
 Showboard treats live recordings the way Roon treats studio albums: as first-class citizens with their own vocabulary and their own rules.